Mapping Your Permaculture Homestead

 Primarily, they were tools I used to help understand the space my characters occupied, and how they might move through it.

 What are the main spaces and objects inside The Egg, and why?
 What are rooms used for, and does that use change from the beginning to the end of the story?
-How do these maps affect the way I imagine the space, and the visual descriptions of it, that there’s a wood stove in the center of this geodesic dome, which means there’s a stove pipe reaching up through the roof, which means it's like being inside a balloon with a magician’s giant pin sticking through it.
+How do these maps affect the way I imagine the space and the visual descriptions of it, there’s a wood stove in the center of this geodesic dome, which means there’s a stove pipe reaching up through the roof, which means it's like being inside a balloon with a magician’s giant pin sticking through it.
 How, exactly, does one get from the bedroom to the basement?

 WORLD-BUILDING IN REAL LIFE